-Task Outcomes Task Detail Weighting Date Due 1 SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials SC5-4WS develops questions or hypotheses to be investigated scientifically SC5-5WS produces a plan to investigate identified questions, hypotheses or problems, individually and collaboratively SC5-7WS processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions SC5-8WS applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems SC5-9WS presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations Problem Solving Assessment Students will be completing a problem-based task which will require them to apply their skills from working scientifically and knowledge & understanding from the topic Mystery Solutions 25% Term 1 Week 10 2 SC5-16CW explains how models, theories and laws about matter have been refined as new scientific evidence becomes available SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials SC5-10PW applies models, theories and laws to explain situations involving energy, force and motion SC5-11PW explains how scientific understanding about energy conservation, transfers and transformations is applied in systems Assessment task Written assessment of topics covered in Semester 1.
-20% Term 2 Week 4
+Task Outcomes Task Detail Weighting Date Due 1 SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials SC5-4WS develops questions or hypotheses to be investigated scientifically SC5-5WS produces a plan to investigate identified questions, hypotheses or problems, individually and collaboratively SC5-7WS processes, analyses and evaluates data from first-hand investigations and secondary sources to develop evidence-based arguments and conclusions SC5-8WS applies scientific understanding and critical thinking skills to suggest possible solutions to identified problems SC5-9WS presents science ideas and evidence for a particular purpose and to a specific audience, using appropriate scientific language, conventions and representations Problem Solving Assessment Students will complete a problembased task which will require them to apply their working scientifically skills and knowledge & understanding from the Mystery Solutions topic to solve a crime mystery.
+25% Term 1 Week 10 2 Working Scientifically: SC5-4WS, SC5-5WS5, SC5-6WS, SC5-7WS, SC5-8WS, SC5-9WS (refer descriptions Task 3) SC5-16CW explains how models, theories and laws about matter have been refined as new scientific evidence becomes available SC5-17CW discusses the importance of chemical reactions in the production of a range of substances, and the influence of society on the development of new materials SC5-10PW applies models, theories and laws to explain situations involving energy, force and motion SC5-11PW explains how scientific understanding about energy conservation, transfers and transformations is applied in systems In-class Knowledge and Skills task Written assessment of topics and skills covered in Semester 1.
+25% Term 2 Week 4